 3. Do livestock share the water supply point?

-Issue: Usually reduces the service period of the supply point by undercutting concrete aprons, well covers, and pump footings.
+VES NO Issue: Usually reduces the service period of the supply point by undercutting concrete aprons, well covers, and pump footings.
 Often leads to stagnant water around the supply point (see auestion 2, above).
-(Over) (Photo depicts uncovered well.)
-Issue: May provide habitat for disease vectors and attract livestock (see below).
-There is a high likelihood that stagnant water around a shallow well will contaminate water in the well.
-Issue: Easily results in livestock feces & body fluids.
-May attract disease vectors contamination of water with (particularly flins) which are themselves a source of contamination.
 Making Mitigation & Monitoring effective For mitigation and monitoring to be effective, it must be: Realistic.

 M&M must be achievable within time, resources & capabilities.
 Targeted.